marthac63/SQL_Project/README.md

 The game is most popular in the college demographic of 18-22year olds and the company can focus on these key target markets in their strategy and marketing going forward.

-## 5. AVERAGE AGE OF PLAYERS BY LOCATION
+## 5. WHAT IS THE AVERAGE AGE OF RETAINED PLAYERS?

 [Link](Project%20query.txt) to full query here.